aaronfeingold/jess-yupanqui-portfolio-site/README.md

 ## Profile Page for Individual Portfolios
 ### Overview
 This project is a simple yet elegant profile page designed for individual portfolios.
-It serves as the foundation for a larger project aimed at enhancing SEO exposure for clients.
 The profile page includes key elements such as a profile image, about section, various links, and social media links.
 The content is dynamically populated using data from a JSON file, making it easy to update and customize for different clients.

-###Purpose
-The primary purpose of this project is to provide clients with a professional online presence that improves their SEO exposure.
-By having a well-structured and SEO-friendly profile page, clients can better showcase their work, achievements, and social media profiles, ultimately driving more traffic to their online content.

 ### Tech Stack
 - HTML: Used for the structure of the profile page.